solliancenet/conference-ai-workshop/guide.md

     ![The user portal is displayed as described above.](media/user-portal.png)

+## Experimenting with a Knowledge Management agent
+As a first experience, you will interact with a knowledge management agent that can answer questions about FoundationaLLM, drawing on knowledge provided to the pre-trained LLM by FoundationaLLM.

+1. Login to FLLM.
+2. From the select an agent drop down, choose **default**.
+3. In that chat window, ask:
+`"What is your name?"`
+4. Read the response of the agent.
+5. At the bottom right, below the agent response select **View Prompt**.
+Take note of the User prompt (which was your question), and the Prompt template.
+The prompt template is the system prompt that is used to provide the LLM instruction about how to address the user.

+Now ask:

+`"Can you present as bullets the key points about FoundationaLLM?"`

+Read the response.

+But how does the LLM, which a large language model pre-trained on Internet data know anything about FoundationaLLM whose website was not even around when the LLM was trained?

+Simply put, we gave it a text description of FoundationaLLM at the same time that we submitted the user prompt and system prompt to the LLM.
+This is an example of in-context learning, as you have provided the agent some knowledge that the underyling LLM was not trained upon to use as a reference when answering questions.

+In the next task, you will take a look at the source text that was configured for use by the agent, to give this knowledge.

-## Access the Azure storage account
+## Access the Agent configuration

 FoundationaLLM (FLLM) follows a configuration-based approach to defining FLLM agents.
 This enables organizations to manage agents and their behaviors without requiring code modifications or new deployments.
-During this workshop, you will be modifying an anomaly agent to answer questions about rum product data stored in a SQL database.
-Each attendee has a private instance of the anomaly agent associated with their assigned account.
-You can only edit the metadata for your agent so you don't mess with anyone else's progress :)

 Follow the steps below to sign in to Azure and access your files: